-When running a new accounting firm, you may be tempted to take on every single client that reaches out to you.
+When running a new accounting firm or starting a bookkeeping business, you may be tempted to take on every new bookkeeping or accounting client that reaches out to you.
 This is beneficial if you are just starting out and trying to build your name in the industry.
 However, doing this is not always ideal.
 Eventually, you may have to prioritize choosing quality, high-paying clients.

 If you often get tough accounting clients, you have to learn how to say no politely to them in a way that you can turn them away without burning any bridges.
 Learn more about how you can do this and its benefits for your business through this guide.

 Your time is precious, and you must not waste it with prospects who aren’t entirely sure about you.
 For example, if they are hesitant, unmotivated, or uninterested in the services you are trying to explain to them, consider this a red flag.
 They may not be willing to do the work necessary to meet their expectations and achieve their desired results.
 Worse, they may even start ignoring you every time you contact them.
 By having strict boundaries for yourself and your firm, you can appreciate serving people you enjoy working with.

 Another type of client you have to say no to is individuals that belittle your services by asking for low pricing and unreasonable discounts.
 Consider turning them away when they start asking how they could pay less or if they can get a deal.
 It’s crucial to know your services’ value and learn to accept nothing less than that.

 It’s also time to say no politely when you believe that you and your prospects aren’t a good fit or you are already too busy and have taken on too much work.
 This way, you can fully engage with each of your clients and avoid misunderstandings and miscommunications in the long run.

 Turning away people may be a struggle for you, especially if you are so used to taking on every person who reaches out to you for help.
 But when you realize that you are dealing with someone who isn’t ideal for you as a client, declining them is the right thing to do.